As usual, also this year the Truck Safety Commission released the data on traffic police checks carried out on heavy vehicles.

 In a country where more than 80% of the goods travel on the road and which often has not been able to invest in ordinary road maintenance, it becomes a priority to know the weight of the vehicles to protect roads and bridges, allowing the Police Forces to sanction any offenses in a timely manner.
 There are also positive effects on the medium-long term.
 Countering the overload allows you to reduce the road repaving intervals with the benefit for all.
 We all often tend to take the road for granted.
 It is not so.
 The road, one of the few things that remain truly public, belongs to everyone and must be protected for the good of all.

-The BISON dynamic weighing system developed by iWIM allows you to monitor the weight of vehicles on the roads in real time, protecting them 24 hours a day.
+The BISON weigh in motion system developed by iWIM allows you to monitor the weight of vehicles on the roads in real time, protecting them 24 hours a day.
 BISON is therefore a valid support for the constant monitoring of bridges and other infrastructures.
 Furthermore, being the first and only WIM (Weigh-In-Motion) system approved in Italy, it can also be used for legal and sanctioning purposes.